 Custer went forward.
 Lemmings go forward.
 The Light Brigade went forward.
-And now, in an exquisitely apt marketing move, the incumbent president has chosen “Forward” as the slogan for his re-election campaign.
+And now, in an exquisitely apt marketing move, the 2012 Obama-Biden presidential re-election campaign has chosen “Forward” as its slogan.

-So social policy shall move “forward” if the incumbent president is re-elected.
-Social policy includes abortion, which will remain legal if we choose to move “forward”.
+So Biden likes “forward.”
+Social policy includes abortion, which will remain legal if we choose to move “forward” with the Obama-Biden campaign.
 Not safe-and-rare, as former presidents have said in an effort to sound moderate.
 Just legal, so we don’t go back to the bad old pre-Roe v.
 Wade days of back alleys & knitting needles and women dying.

-Listening at one hearing after another in Concord this year on bills that touch on the life issues, I was struck more than once by how many of Roe’s defenders sounded scared of the future even as they said they were determined not to go back into the past.
+Listening at one hearing after another in Concord this 2012 session on bills that touch on the life issues, I was struck more than once by how many of Roe’s defenders sounded scared of the future even as they said they were determined not to go back into the past.

 Moving forward, really forward, means we will want to know for sure how many women are being left to die or suffer permanent injury after abortion.
 We will want to know who is doing the procedures and we’ll want to know the safety record of the provider (granting that the babies always wind up dead).
 We’ll want to know at what point in pregnancy the terminations take place.
 We’ll want to do more for each other than recommend death when disability looms.